andrew-le/TA-Wiki/Home.md

 Once this is running, go to <http://localhost:8888/>.

-Or if you are running nodejs you can do
+Or if you are running Node.js you can do

     npm install http-server -g
     http-server